metagenomics/denbi-nanopore-training/docs/basecalling.rst

   -rw-rw-r-- 1 ubuntu ubuntu 1.4M Nov 13 10:17 fastq_runid_cdd5fefcf4478e23e0628e437f145a503cffa888_0.fastq
   -rw-rw-r-- 1 ubuntu ubuntu 865K Nov 13 10:17 fastq_runid_fa18a6a6c046ba9c4e91a6381be34a7eb06afbff_0.fastq

-The D1^2 basecalling also creates a copy of the raw fast5 data in the workspace.
+The D1^2 basecalling also creates additional fast5 data in the workspace.
 Keep that in mind, when disk space is limited.

   ls -lh D1_2_basecall_small/workspace/